Dendari92/titanfallfpsunlocker/README.md

   1. Download Custom Resolution Utility (link: http://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU);
   2. Add a new "Detailed resolution" with the desired refresh rate (e.g. 1920x1080 144Hz);
-  3. Apply changes and restart your PC (in case of issues launc Windows in Safe Mode or Low Res mode);
+  3. Apply changes and restart your PC (in case of issues launch Windows in Safe Mode or Low Res mode);
   4. Download and install Multiress (link: http://www.entechtaiwan.com/util/multires.shtm);
   5. Create a new batch file on the desktop and rename it to "TF144Hz.bat" (whatever name you want but remember the extension ".bat");
   6. Copy this: http://pastebin.com/0Qgdp78F (change resolution and directories based on your own);